Towards Light-weight and Real-time Line Segment Detection: M-LSD for Line Segment Detection

 We design light (M-LSD) and lighter (M-LSD-tiny) models as popular encoder-decoder architectures.
 In efforts to build a light-weight LSD model, our encoder networks are based on MobileNetV2~\cite{sandler2018mobilenetv2} which is well-known to run in real-time on mobile environments.
-The encoder network uses parts of MobileNetV2 (block $1 \sim 11$ of the feature extractor in Figure~\ref{fig:framework}) to make it even lighter, which includes an input to 64-channel of bottleneck blocks.
-The number of parameters in the encoder network is 0.25M (7.4\% of MobileNetV2) while the total parameters of MobileNetV2 are 3.4M.
-For M-LSD, a slightly bigger yet more performant model, the encoder network also uses parts of MobileNetV2 including an input to 96-channel of bottleneck blocks which results to a number of 0.56M parameters (16.5\% of MobileNetV2).
-The decoder network is designed using a combination of block types A, B, and C. Block type A concatenates feature maps from skip connection and upscale.
-Block type B performs two 3 $\times$ 3 convolutions with a residual connection in-between.
-Similarly, block type C performs two 3 $\times$ 3 convolutions followed by a 1 $\times$ 1 convolution, where the first is a dilated convolution.
-The final feature maps in M-LSD-tiny are generated by upscaling with $H/2 \times W/2 \times 16$ tensors when the input image is $H \times W \times 3$.
-On the other hand, M-LSD uses the feature map from block type C as a final feature map with the same size of $H/2 \times W/2 \times 16$.
+The encoder network uses parts of MobileNetV2 to make it even lighter.
+As illustrated in Figure~\ref{fig:framework}, the encoder of M-LSD includes an input to 96-channel of bottleneck blocks.
+The number of parameters in the encoder network is 0.56M (16.5\% of MobileNetV2), while the total parameters of MobileNetV2 are 3.4M.
+For M-LSD-tiny, a slightly smaller yet faster model, the encoder network also uses parts of MobileNetV2, including an input to 64-channel of bottleneck blocks which results in a number of 0.25M (7.4\% of MobileNetV2).
+The decoder network is designed using a combination of block types A, B, and C. The expansive path consists of concatenation of feature maps from the skip connection and upscale from block type A, followed by two 3 $\times$ 3 convolutions with a residual connection in-between from block type B. Similarly, block type C performs two 3 $\times$ 3 convolutions, the first being a dilated convolution, followed by a 1 $\times$ 1 convolution.
+Please refer to the supplementary material for further details on the network architectures.

-Each feature map channel serves its own purpose: 1) TP maps have seven feature maps, including one length map, one degree map, one center map, and four displacement maps.
+As shown in Figure~\ref{fig:strategy}b, we observe that one of the most critical bottlenecks in inference speed has been the prediction process, which contains multi-module processing from previous methods.
+In this paper, we argue that the complicated multi-module can be disregarded.
+As illustrated in Figure~\ref{fig:framework}, we generate line segments directly from the final feature maps in a single module process.
+In the final feature maps, each feature map channel serves its own purpose: 1) TP maps have seven feature maps, including one length map, one degree map, one center map, and four displacement maps.
 2) SoL maps have seven feature maps with the same configuration as TP maps.
 3) Segmentation maps have two feature maps, including junction and line maps.
-Please refer to the supplementary material for further details on the architectures of M-LSD-tiny and M-LSD.